bendersej/bill-collector/README.md

 Multiple providers, such as `DigitalOcean` do not offer an easy way to retrieve bills.

-Some online service offer to automate the collection of bills, however they require to provide the credentials, which is something I can't imagine doing ever.
+Some online services offer to automate the collection of bills, however they require to provide the credentials.

 ---